shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### Webhooks and geographic considerations

 The {% include product %} Webhook delivery infrastructure is hosted in the AWS US-East (Oregon) region.
-Optimization for delivery times may be possible by hosting your webhook endpint in a location closer to US-East.
+Optimization for delivery times may be possible by hosting your webhook endpint in that general location.

 #### Status codes